 SAVEfiles Ransom Note (source: bleepingcomputer.com)

 From the onset, Fallout leverages various techniques to make analysis difficult and avoid detection by security solutions.
-The exploit kit landing page continuously changes URLs , which interferes with creating a good pattern recognition.
+The Fallout exploit kit landing page continuously changes URLs , which interferes with creating a good pattern recognition.
 This makes it harder for intrusion detection solutions that rely on pattern-detection to identify.

-How to Protect Against Fallout and Other Exploit Kits
+Protection Against Fallout and Other Exploit Kits

 Currently, Fallout leverages vulnerabilities for which a patch is available so timely patching should be your first order of business.
 Fallout also contains a neat trick that redirects to social engineering methods, such as convincing you to download and execute a malicious fake Flash update, if the target is fully patched.

-Exploit kits are quick to adopt the latest zero-days.
+Fallout exploit kits are quick to adopt the latest zero-days.
 Updates may not always be available or feasible to install immediately.
 Morphisec prevents exploit kits across the entire attack chain, from the initial exploit to the payload.
 Patented Moving Target Defense acts as a “virtual patch,” preventing exploitation of application and OS vulnerabilities.